Gradle for Java-Based applications and libraries

 project or multi-modules project:

--> show project and show projects structure
+./gradlew project-> show project and show projects structure

 Maven Dependencies